-Our products are result of sophisticated techniques and the highest quality materials to ensure as precise a replication as possible.
-Each print is numbered and hand-signed by the artist.
+Our products are the result of sophisticated techniques and the highest quality materials to ensure as precise a replication as possible.
+Each print is numbered and signed by the artist.

 We ship your Art Worldwide

-We deliver your order between 2-10 business days.
-The delivery deadlines vary according to the item ordered.
+We deliver your order between 2–10 business days.
+Delivery times vary according to the item ordered and its destination.

 Printed, packed & shipped with care

-We treat every order with the utmost care if you are not satisfied with your purchase for any reason, please contact us within 24 hours after the reception of your item in order to report your complaint.
+We treat every order with the utmost care.
+If you are not satisfied with your purchase for any reason, please contact us within 24 hours of the reception of your item in order to register your complaint.